 When women in factories undergo lifeskills training related to communication, health and hygiene, it has shown significant positive outcomes in their daily lives, in the workplace as well as in their communities.

-WIF has trained more than 60,000 women worldwide in critical lifeskills related to communication, hygiene, reproductive health, occupational health and safety and gender norms.
+WIF has trained more than 60,000 women worldwide in critical lifeskills related to communication, hygiene, reproductive health, occupational health and safety and gender norms, see it here.

 Select women received additional advanced leadership training for their work and on lifeskills for personal and career development.
 “When women want to take charge and build something, they cause a ripple effect.
 Give them the right tools and they will contribute back to the business and their communities.” – Shankar, WIF programme lead at Swasti.